 Before home peritoneal dialysis, your Kidney360 provider trains you to use home dialysis equipment properly.
 During treatment, dialysate flows into your abdomen and remains there for several hours.

-Dextrose in the solution filters waste from your blood via tiny blood vessels in your abdominal cavity lining.
+Dextrose in the solution filters wastes from your blood via tiny blood vessels in your abdominal cavity lining.
 Afterward, the solution containing waste drains into a collection bag.

 Your provider may recommend you complete several fluid exchanges during the day with a longer dwell time (dialysate solution remains in your abdomen) at night.